 FIP Foundation and ECPG Innovation Research Grant

-The Foundation, together with the FIP ECPG, awards a grant of EUR 1,000 to encourage
+The Foundation, together with the FIP ECPG, awards a grant of EUR 1,000 for the implementation of a project by an ECPG member.
+The grant serves to encourage

-Pending the acceptance of a project report, the awardee may, in addition, be granted complementary registration, a return APEX airfare and hotel accommodation to attend the incoming World Congress of Pharmacy and Pharmaceutical Sciences.
+Pending the acceptance of a project report, the awardee may, in addition, be granted complementary registration, a return APEX airfare and hotel accommodation to attend the 82nd FIP World Congress of Pharmacy and Pharmaceutical Sciences in Cape Town, South Africa.

 Judging – Applications are evaluated based on five criteria: significance & relevance, creativity & innovation, scientific accuracy, feasibility, and clarity of communication.